Learn the Signs of Suicide and How to ACT

 - Listen to those around you.
 People who are considering suicide often talk about it to someone in their life ahead of time.
 If someone says they’re feeling trapped, are a burden to others, or have no reason to live, ask them whether they’ve thought about suicide.
 Take them seriously and help them get to resources that could save their life.

 - Be aware of others’ moods.
-If someone in your life seems to be feeling depressed, irritable, angry or has lost interest in things that they used to care about, they may be struggling with depression.
+If someone in your life seems to be feeling depressed, irritable, or angry or has lost interest in things that they used to care about, they may be struggling with depression.

 - Notice people’s behaviors.
 If someone is acting recklessly, increasing their use of drugs or alcohol, has unusual sleep habits, or is looking for means to kill him or herself, you should have a conversation about suicide.
 Asking someone about suicide won’t put the idea in their mind, but it might be your chance to help connect them to resources they need.